Medicaid Integrated Health Care Coverage, SSI Financial Eligibility Determinations (210-RICR-40-00-3)

 (3)Any retroactive SSI or RSDI lump sum payment received before March 2, 2004 is excluded as a resource.

 5.Medicare Part B Reimbursements – A dual eligible beneficiary’s Medicare Part B premium could be reimbursed in a lump sum if determined retroactively eligible as a Specified Low-Income Medicare Beneficiaries (SLMB).
-In such cases, the beneficiary will receive a reimbursement check from the Federal Center for Medicare and Medicaid Services (CMS) after the State has provided back payment for those retroactive months.
+In such cases, the beneficiary will receive a reimbursement check from CMS after the State has provided back payment for those retroactive months.
 A Medicare Part B reimbursement is counted if the beneficiary used Medicare Part B premiums as all or a portion of a spenddown expense.
 The lump sum reimbursement is excluded if the beneficiary did not use Part B premiums as an expense for spenddown purposes.
 Such reimbursements may be counted in the month received for Medicaid LTSS beneficiaries receiving RSDI.

 A.Self-employed beneficiaries are responsible for their own work schedules and are not covered under an employer's liability insurance or Workers' Compensation.
 Depending on the type of self-employment, a beneficiary may or may not have Social Security tax (FICA) deducted from pay.
 Examples of self-employment enterprises include but are not limited to: Farming; Product Sales (involving personal goods such as jewelry, household goods, clothing and the like); Personal Training; Professional Consulting; Small businesses; Services (personal care or day care); and Skilled Trades (roofers, painters, home design, etc.).
 The process for evaluating self-employed income includes: